Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 No, it is not stored separately.

-The CIR uses data about transactions during which consumers interacted with Bazaarvoice components—such as ratings, reviews, questions, or answers—before making their purchases.
-The Transactions monitoring tool shows all transactions regardless of whether consumers interacted with a Bazaarvoice component before completing their purchases.
+The CIR only considers transactions where customers interacted with Bazaarvoice components (such as ratings, reviews, questions, or answers) before making their purchases.
+The Transactions Monitoring tool includes all transactions, regardless of whether consumers interacted with a Bazaarvoice component before completing their purchases.